RayLin1230/RCOS-Cilium/documentation/progress.md

 After I finished reading the onboarding.md and understand the basics of the project project, I went back to the startupd.md to continue going through the document.

 The document instructs me to install Terraform and provides a link to me.
 I click on the link and follow the instructions provided to me for a Ubuntu/Linux user.

-I installed the gnupg, software-properties-common, and curl packages as they are needed before I can install HashiCorp's Debian package repository. sudo apt-get update && sudo apt-get install -y gnupg software-properties-common

-I installed the HashiCorp GRP key. wget -O- https://apt.releases.hashicorp.com/gpg | \
+I installed the gnupg, software-properties-common, and curl packages as they are needed before I can install HashiCorp's Debian package repository: sudo apt-get update && sudo apt-get install -y gnupg software-properties-common I installed the HashiCorp GRP key: wget -O- https://apt.releases.hashicorp.com/gpg | \
 gpg --dearmor | \
 sudo tee /usr/share/keyrings/hashicorp-archive-keyring.gpg > /dev/null

-I verify the key's fingerprint. gpg --no-default-keyring \
+I verify the key's fingerprint: gpg --no-default-keyring \
 --keyring /usr/share/keyrings/hashicorp-archive-keyring.gpg \
 --fingerprint

-I add the official HashiCorp repository to my system. echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] \
+I add the official HashiCorp repository to my system: echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] \
 https://apt.releases.hashicorp.com $(lsb_release -cs) main" | \
 sudo tee /etc/apt/sources.list.d/hashicorp.list

-I download the package information from HashiCorp. sudo apt update
+I download the package information from HashiCorp: sudo apt update

-I install Terraform from the new repository. sudo apt-get install terraform
+I installed Terraform from the new repository: sudo apt-get install terraform

 The document instructs me to install Cilium CLI and provides me a link.
 I click on the link and follow the instructions to install the latest version of the Cilium CLI for Linux.